History of model organisms: Microorganisms

 Insects were not the only organisms entering the laboratories as test subjects.
 Bacteria had also been introduced and with the invention of the electron microscope in 1931 by Ernst Ruska, a whole new field of microbiology was born.
 This invention allowed microbiologists to see objects that were far too small to be seen by any light microscope and thus viruses which had perplexed biologists of many fields for years, now came under scientific scrutiny.
-In 1932 Wendell Stanley began a direct competition with Carl G. Vinson to be the first to completely isolate the Tobacco Mosaic Virus, a virus that had been until then invisibly killing tobacco plants across England.
+In 1932 Wendell Stanley began a direct competition with Carl G. Vinson to be the first to completely isolate the tobacco mosaic virus (TMV), a virus that had been until then invisibly killing tobacco plants across England.
 It was Stanley who would accomplish this task first by changing the pH to be more acidic.
-In doing so he was able to conclude that the virus was either a protein or closely related to one, thus benefiting experimental research.
+In doing so he was able to conclude that the virus was either a protein or closely related to one.

-There are very important reasons why these new, much smaller organisms such as the Tobacco Mosaic Virus and E. coli made their way into the molecular biologists’ laboratories.
+There are very important reasons why these new, much smaller organisms such as E. coli made their way into the molecular biologists' laboratories.
 Organisms like Drosophila and Tribolium were much too large and too complex for the simple quantitative experiments that men like Wendell Stanley wanted to perform.
 Before the use of these simple organisms molecular biologist had comparatively complex organisms to work with.

 Today these viruses, including bacteriophages, are used extensively in genetics.
 They are critical in helping researchers to produce DNA within bacteria.
-The Tobacco Mosaic Virus has DNA that stacks itself in a distinctive way that was influential in Watson and Cricks development of their model of the helical structure for DNA.
+Tobacco mosaic virus has RNA that stacks itself in a distinctive way that was influenced development of the double-helical model of the structure for DNA.

+Bacteriophages (viruses that infect bacteria) have been studied since 1939 as experimental model organisms for understanding numerous fundamental biological processes at the molecular level.
+The phage group, initially an informal network of biologists centered on Max Delbrück, contributed substantially to bacterial genetics and the origins of molecular biology in the mid-20th century.
+Studies of bacteriophages led to considerable insight into numerous fundamental biologic problems.
+Thus understanding was gained on the functions and interactions of the proteins employed in the machinery of DNA replication, DNA repair and recombination, and on how viruses are assembled from protein and nucleic acid components (molecular morphogenesis).
+Experiments with bacteriophage led to the elucidation of the role of chain terminating codons, and also contributed to the sequence hypothesis, the concept that the amino acid sequence of a protein is specified by the nucleotide sequence of the gene determining the protein.